Free school meals

-All infant age pupils (reception, year 1 and year 2) are entitled to receive a free school meal without you submitting an online application.
+All children in reception, year 1 or year 2 are automatically entitled to receive a free school meal without you submitting an online application.
 This is regardless of your income and circumstances and includes Local Authority maintained schools, academies and free schools.

-Although infant children will automatically receive a free meal, families who are in receipt of one of the qualifying benefits above should complete an online application so we can check if the school is entitled to receive the Pupil Premium for your child.
+However, if you are in receipt of one of the qualifying benefits listed above you should still complete an online application as the school is entitled to receive the Pupil Premium for your child.
 If you do not submit an online form the school cannot apply for the Pupil Premium.

-The Pupil Premium is a grant provided by the government for every child that has the right to a free school meal.
-For 2018-19 the Pupil Premium is;
+The Pupil Premium is a grant provided by the government for every child that has the right to a free school meal based on the qualifying benefits above and is;

-If you receive one of the qualifying benefits but you don’t want your child to receive a free school meal we would ask you to apply, so that your child’s school receives as much funding as possible.
+If you receive one of the qualifying benefits but you don’t want your child to receive a free school meal, we would ask you to still apply so that your child’s school receives as much funding as possible.